41 miles, 3rd Saturday in August

 1450 miles, September 8 - October 1

 This was a huge, 23 day ride down the length of the West coast.
-The Pacific Ocean was the backdrop for most of the
+The Pacific Ocean was the backdrop for many of the

 photos I took, especially once we hit good weather in California.
 Between my bike failing to show up in time, and the